A Barcoding solution is never just a piece of hardware: This is the heart of Barcoding’s Process, People, Technology (PPT) philosophy.

 By Adam Eby

-Using a commGS1_US_Solution_Partner_Executive_RGBon set of standards leads to quicker and more efficient task completion.
+Using a common set of standards leads to quicker and more efficient task completion.
 Since 1974, GS1 standards have defined ways to store and transfer data so organizations can quickly exchange information.
 As a result, these standards have become the backbone for some of the world’s biggest industries, saving time and money by reducing administration and tedious paperwork.

 To ensure that products can be sold through traditional retailers and online marketplaces, correct product identification is key.
 Universal Product Codes, or UPCs, are a prime example of GS1 standards—standardized global identifiers which enable products to be sold, reordered, and tracked through complicated supply chains.